-Unless the context otherwise requires, references to "we," "us," "our," "Black Rifle Coffee Company," "BRCC" and the "Company" in this section are to the business and operations of Authentic Brands LLC and its consolidated subsidiaries (d/b/a Black Rifle Coffee Company).
-The following discussion and analysis should be read in conjunction with the audited annual consolidated financial statements and related notes thereto included in Part II, Item 8, Financial Statements and Supplementary Data in this Report.
-In addition to historical information, this discussion contains forwardlooking statements that involve risks, uncertainties, and assumptions that could cause BRCC's actual results to differ materially from management's expectations.
-Factors which could cause such differences are discussed herein and set forth in Part I, Item 1A, Risk Factors in this Report.
+The following discussion and analysis should be read in conjunction with the audited annual consolidated financial statements and related notes thereto included elsewhere in this prospectus.
+In addition to historical information, this discussion contains forward-looking statements that involve risks, uncertainties, and assumptions that could cause BRCC's actual results to differ materially from management's expectations.
+Factors which could cause such differences are discussed herein and set forth in "Risk Factors."